ceciliaaanilsson/L3---Multiplayer-app/Multiplayer_Module/README.md

 # WebSocket Game Client and Server

-A simple WebSocket-based game server and client where players can connect, move around in a 2D world, and see other players' movements in real-time.
+A simple WebSocket-based module using server and client where players can connect, move around in a 2D world, and see other players' movements in real-time.

 ## Features
 - Real-time player position updates using WebSockets.